 Sending more labels in one batch (Session print)

-There is additional benefit using session printing with printers that print on sheets of labels (inkjets, lasers), not rolls of labels.
-All the labels inside a session print will print continuously, without ejecting the page between the labels.
-All provided data will print continuously on a single page, and if necessary continue on the next pages.
+When you use printers that print on sheets of labels (inkjets, lasers), not rolls of labels, all the labels print continuously, without ejecting the page between the labels, and if necessary printing continues on the next pages.

-Session print is also useful when printing to network printers, which are shared by many users.
-All labels in the same session from one user will print consecutively.
-The labels from other network users will not print between your labels.
-This can easily happen, if you send labels individually to the printer, not as one big print file.
+Session print is also useful when more users print to shared printers.
+All labels in the same session from one user print consecutively.
+The labels from other users do not print between your labels.

 NiceLabel software automatically enables the session print technology to minimize the communication with the printer.
-So in most cases you don’t need to change anything, just be careful not to break the possibility of using the session print.
+So in most cases, you don’t need to change anything.

 - Use only one label template (.LBL file).

 - Do not use the following actions: Set printer, Close label, Send custom commands, Run job, or Visual Basic Script.

 - You cannot use NiceCommands SETDATABASE and SETTABLE within a session

 - If you use actions Set printer or Open label, the session print can only start if the value of the action doesn't change (the printer name or label name remains the same).
 If the value changes, the existing session ends, and another session starts causing two (or more) print files sent to the printer.